jakejs/jake/README.markdown

       fail('Yikes.
 Something back happened.');
     });

+You can also pass an optional exit status-code to the fail command, like so:

+    desc('This task fails with an exit-status of 42.');
+    task('failTaskQuestionCustomStatus', function () {
+      fail('What is the answer?', 42);
+    });

+The process will exit with a status of 42.

 Uncaught errors will also abort the currently running task.

 ### Showing the list of tasks